 (4) In an Islamic order the injunctions of God and the way of the Prophet (peace be on him) constitute the basic law and paramount authority in all matters.
 Whenever there is any dispute among Muslims or between the rulers and the ruled the matter should be referred to the Qur’an and the Sunnah (Muhammad’s life and sayings) and all concerned should faithfully accept the judgement that is arrived at.

-Obviously, Mawdudi considers 4:59 to be hugely important.
-It establishes both the fact that Islam is more than just a religion, and that Muhammad is a Jesus-like figure.
+Obviously, Mawdudi considered 4:59 to be hugely important.
+It confirms that Islam is a theocray and gives Muhammad Jesus-like status.
 This virtual divinity of Muhammad is derived from a few key verses in the Koran, discussed below.

 Appendix Three: Important Verses Not in Chapter Nine Concerning Muhammad